0xCOrS/WriteUps/Cozyhosting.md

 ![image](images/Cozyhosting/Imagen13.png)

-The way the errors are thrown are suspicious as it seems to be the output of a shell com-mand.
+The way the errors are thrown are suspicious as it seems to be the output of a shell command.
 In order to generate more errors, I inserted some special characters to see if it is possible to inject some commands.

-The error shown after inserting ```hostname=localhost&username=hello;id;```, was a clear indication that host may be vulnerable to command injection.
+The error shown after inserting ```hostname=localhost```and ```username=hello;id;```, was a clear indication that host may be vulnerable to command injection.

 ![image](images/Cozyhosting/Imagen14.png)